Half of NC’s counties turn orange on CDC’s latest COVID-19 map - NewsBreak

 Only five counties were green with low levels of the virus, and most of them aren’t anywhere near central North Carolina: Madison, Watauga, Ashe, Caswell and Haywood counties.

-A surge driven by the BA.5 omicron variant has led the number of counties in the orange zone to mushroom: There were four on June 30, and that jumped to 18 on July 7 and then to 41 last week.
+A surge driven by the BA.5 omicron variant has led the number of counties in the orange zone to mushroom: There were four on June 30 , and that jumped to 18 on July 7 and then to 41 last week .COVID cases back on the rise in Mecklenburg County

 The CDC recommends everyone in the orange counties wear masks indoors, regardless of vaccination status, including K-12 schools and other community settings.